Darcy Wilde: Reception

-When Darcy's scheme to swindle Tom of money failed, Kilkelly wrote that fans "fans can breathe a sigh of relief" due to "devious" Darcy being caught out again.
+When Darcy's scheme to swindle Tom of money failed, Kilkelly wrote that fans "can breathe a sigh of relief" due to "devious" Darcy being caught out again.
 Kilkelly also called Darcy's plan "evil".
 Their colleague, Susannah Alexander, reported how fans were "absolutely fuming" when Darcy deleted Jack's "precious" voicemail from Frankie.
 In 2023, Stephen Patterson from Metro noted how Jack was "famously conned" by Darcy, writing that she "preyed" on Jack's grief and plotted to marry and kill him to take his money.
 Kilkelly also called Darcy a "cunning" and "ruthless" character and believed that Darcy killing Tracey was a "callous move".

 Fans expressed their delight on Twitter over Darcy's departure.
 Jarrett-Gavin noted that some fans "hated" the character, which she believed was good as it meant that she had completed her job "right".
 Speaking about Darcy's and Jack potential wedding, Stephanie Chase from Digital Spy wrote that it was "safe to say Hollyoaks fans won't be rushing out to buy a hat [for the wedding], as everyone is truly fed up with Jack not being able to see through Darcy" and called them a "May–December couple".
 Following Tracey's death, Katy Brent from Entertainment Daily reported on how many fans were "convinced" that Darcy was responsible.
 The scene where Adam exposes the fact that Glenn is Toby's father and that Darcy lied was featured in Hollyoaks' Most Shocking Caught Out Moments compilation.
 Regarding Darcy's Christmas downfall, Kilkelly wrote "At last!"
 Kilkelly had previously written that fans would be "cheering" Maxine on to "destroy Darcy for good".